Congress-Bundestag Youth Exchange Program A FLAG Sponsored Program

 Germany is a very important U.S. ally on the world stage.
 While our two great nations have a long history of international cooperation, it is vital that both nations pay attention to this alliance forged in democracy to maintain mutual trust, respect and understanding.
 FLAG is excited to announce that it will again administer the Congress-Bundestag Youth Exchange (CBYX) Program for high school students for the 2018-2019 academic year.
 FLAG is working to place over 57 CBYX German scholars with outstanding American host families and to award 50 full scholarships to U.S. scholars who will study in Germany for the 2018-2019 academic year.

-Initiated in 1984, CBYX gives U.S. and German youth, aged 15 to 18 years, the opportunity to practice interpersonal skills and develop leadership qualities essential to meet future challenges and opportunities on both a national and international scale.
+Initiated in 1984, CBYX gives U.S. and German youths, aged 15 to 18 years, the opportunity to practice interpersonal skills and develop leadership qualities essential in meeting future challenges and opportunities on both a national and international scale.
 The overall U.S. diplomacy goal of CBYX is to maintain and strengthen the ties between the U.S. and Germany today and well into the future.

 Students are highly vetted through a merit-based scholarship competition with final approval being designated by FLAG and the German Bundestag.
 CBYX students have their own health insurance and spending money.
-While on program, they are required to participate in community service, learn about political, cultural and historical aspects of the U.S., and to share their culture, formally and informally, within their host communities.
+While in the program they are required to participate in community service and learn the political, cultural and historical aspects of the U.S., as well as their culture, formally and informally, within their host communities.

 FLAG invites you to partner with us in this vital U.S. State Department diplomatic initiative by hosting one of these outstanding students.

 Between the ages of 15 years and 18 years and 6 months at the start of the program

 A current high school student at the time of application, with a GPA of 3.0 or higher on a 4.0 scale

 For more program information, including specific application and eligibility details, please visit the CBYX website.